thumbert/table/README.md

   ..rollup((List xs) => sum(xs.map((e) => e['yield'])));
 var res = nest.map(barley) as Map;
 ```
 The result will be a two-level nested map.
+You can flatten it using the function
+`flattenMap`.